 Meditation can help you feel calmer and more relaxed.
 This can help:

-Reducing heart rate and blood pressure by opening blood vessels
+Lower your heart rate and blood pressure by opening blood vessels

 There are many different types of meditation and no right technique for everybody.
 Find out what works best for you.
 Most types of meditation include the following basic elements:

-Keep your spine straight and vertical, but not rigid.
+Keep your spine straight but not stiff.

-Find a quiet location.
+Find a quiet place.

 Keep an open mind.

-Breathe through your nose, if possible.
+Breathe through your nose if you can.

 EBSCO Information Services is fully accredited by URAC.
 URAC is an independent, nonprofit health care accrediting organization dedicated to promoting health care quality through accreditation, certification and commendation.

 This content is reviewed regularly and is updated when new and relevant evidence is made available.
 This information is neither intended nor implied to be a substitute for professional medical advice.
 Always seek the advice of your physician or other qualified health provider prior to starting any new treatment or with questions regarding a medical condition.